C. Aubrey Smith: Cricket career

 As a cricketer, Smith was primarily a right arm fast bowler, though he was also a useful right-hand lower-order batsman and a good slip fielder.
 His oddly curved bowling run-up, which started from deep mid-off, earned him the nickname "Round the Corner Smith".
 When he bowled round the wicket his approach was concealed from the batsman by the umpire until he emerged, leading W. G. Grace to comment "it is rather startling when he suddenly appears at the bowling crease."
 He is widely regarded as one of the very best amateur bowlers of his day.
 He played for Cambridge University (1882–1885) and for Sussex at various times from 1882 to 1892.

 While in South Africa he captained the Johannesburg English XI.
 He captained England to victory in his only Test match, against South Africa at Port Elizabeth in March 1889, taking five wickets for nineteen runs in the first innings.
 The English team who played were by no means representative of the best players of the time and nobody at the time realised that the match would enter the cricket records as an official Test match.
 His home club for much of his career was West Drayton Cricket club.
-Actors would arrive from London to the purpose-built train station in West Drayton and taken by horse-drawn carriage to the ground.
+Actors would arrive from London to the purpose-built railway station in West Drayton and taken by horse-drawn carriage to the ground.

 In 1932, he founded the Hollywood Cricket Club and created a pitch with imported English grass.
 He attracted fellow expatriates such as David Niven, Laurence Olivier, Nigel Bruce (who served as captain), Leslie Howard and Boris Karloff to the club as well as local American players.
 Smith's stereotypical Englishness spawned several amusing anecdotes: while fielding at slip for the Hollywood Club, he dropped a difficult catch and ordered his English butler to fetch his spectacles; they were brought on to the field on a silver platter.
 The next ball looped gently to slip, to present the kind of catch that "a child would take at midnight with no moon."
 Smith dropped it and, snatching off his lenses, commented, "Damned fool brought my reading glasses."
 Decades after his cricket career had ended, when he had long been a famous face in films, Smith was spotted in the pavilion on a visit to Lord's.
 "That man over there seems familiar", remarked one member to another.
 "Yes", said the second, seemingly oblivious to his Hollywood fame, "Chap called Smith.
 Used to play for Sussex."